smebizdev/tpp-reference-server/README.md

 # [OKAY] Loaded ENV .env File as KEY=VALUE Format
 # web.1 | log App listening on port 8003 ...
 ```

+Assuming the TPP server is now running, install and run the [TPP Reference Client](https://github.com/OpenBankingUK/tpp-reference-client) to view accounts data or make a single payment.

+Alternatively, check the [supported use cases](#use-cases) to issue `CURL` commands and explore features.

 ------------BELOW IS LEGACY------------